basierraferrer/animeflix_api/README.md

 # Animeflix API

-This is a custom API for AnimeFLV to watch anime.
+This is a custom API to do scrapper and watch anime.

 ## Get started